typst/comemo/README.md

 This instructs comemo to memoize the evaluation and to automatically track all file accesses during a memoized call.
-As a result, we can reuse the result of a `.calc` script evaluation as as long as its dependencies stay the same—even if other files change.
+As a result, we can reuse the result of a `.calc` script evaluation as long as its dependencies stay the same—even if other files change.

 ```rust